Curiosity@Work Report | Insights by Country

 Managers across the curiosity spectrum can be further divided into one of four segments based on how each segment values curiosity in the workplace in various ways.

-- High-curiosity collaborators (26% of Singapore managers vs. 35% globally).
+- High-curiosity collaborators (63% of managers in Brazil vs. 35% globally).
 The most curious segment.
-These managers value collaboration, are teamwork driven and are relentless in finding answers.
+These managers value collaboration, are teamwork-driven and are relentless in finding answers.
 They do this through listening and valuing co-workers' ideas and continuously seeking opportunities to expand skills but are more hesitant when new challenges present themselves.
 Focused on curiosity, these managers believe this trait leads to greater efficiency and productivity at work and results in greater job satisfaction.

-- Flexibility-driven opinion seekers (30% of Singapore managers vs. 26% globally).
-These managers embrace challenges, and the possibility of being distressed does not affect their motivation.
+- Flexibility-driven opinion seekers (17% of managers in Brazil vs. 26% globally).
+These managers embrace challenges, and the possibility of being distressed does not impact their motivation.
 Curiosity leads to greater flexibility and adaptability during times of uncertainty and can bring more empathy and inclusivity to workplaces.
 These managers do not believe that curiosity leads to a boost in efficiency or overall team performance.

-- Productivity-focused leaders (23% of Singapore managers vs. 24% globally).
+- Productivity-focused leaders (13% of managers in Brazil vs. 24% globally).
 These managers believe curiosity can lead to stronger collaboration and teamwork and help increase efficiency and productivity in the workplace.
 They do not, however, believe curiosity drives inclusivity and diversity of thought.

-- Anti-curiosity leaders (21% of Singapore managers vs. 16% globally).
+- Anti-curiosity leaders (7% of managers in Brazil vs. 16% globally).
 The smallest segment, these managers do not believe curiosity adds any value to performance or the workplace.

 Knowing how to effectively develop this trait among employees is difficult.
-Many managers in Singapore, and on a global level, find it challenging to develop this skill among those who do not have it naturally, set metrics for evaluating this skill in employees or identify when curiosity is useful.
-Just under a third (29%) of managers in Singapore rank high in the Curiosity Index, but those identified as having more workplace curiosity in our research show increased motivation and satisfaction in their roles and actively work to incorporate curiosity in their managerial styles in multiple ways – like employee performance reviews or coaching and team development.
-The case for curiosity is clear.
-It is now up to organizations to embrace this trait and for managers to incorporate this skill in their employee development efforts or risk falling behind.
+Many managers in Brazil and on a global level find it challenging to connect this skill to areas like job performance and overall business impact.
+Managers identified as being more curious in our research show high motivation and satisfaction in their role and actively work to encourage this trait among their direct reports.
+This is done in multiple ways, by rewarding curiosity in performance reviews or publicly praising employees who demonstrate this trait.
+The case for curiosity is clear; it is now up to organizations to continue to embrace this trait and for managers to further incorporate this skill in their employee development efforts or risk falling behind.